U.S. judge rules Oklahoma gay marriage ban unconstitutional

 The U.S. Supreme Court last year struck down the Defense of Marriage Act, a federal law that denied federal benefits to legally married same-sex couples and paved the way for gay marriage in California.

+"Equality is not just for the coasts anymore, and today's news from Oklahoma shows that time has come for fairness and dignity to reach every American in all 50 states," Chad Griffin, president of the Human Rights Campaign, a Washington, D.C.-based gay rights group, said in a statement.

-(Reporting by Heide Brandes in Oklahoma City and David Bailey in Minneapolis; Editing by Cynthia Johnston and Gunna Dickson)
+(Reporting by Heide Brandes in Oklahoma City, Mary Wisniewski in Chicago and David Bailey in Minneapolis; Editing by Cynthia Johnston, Gunna Dickson and Eric Walsh)